After decades of dealing with death and end of life care, I have this one belief:

 I believe that anyone who chooses to, can become honest with themselves and others about what they want to have happen when they are dying and after they die.
 But this has to be an active choice on your part, it is not something that happens by default.
 And, believe me, none of this is intuitive – we do not just “know” what to do when it comes to the dying process, whether it is our own or when we are involved with the passing of someone we love.

 Maybe reading this blog is the first step for you on that path of choosing to face death with grace and honesty by learning about the process of death and planning for your own, or preparing for the passing of a loved one.
-If that is the case, then please know that I am honored that you are reading this blog and I will work hard to make sure that this blog is constantly refreshed with topics that may help you.
+If that is the case, then please know that I am honored that you are reading this blog.